+Open the Remote Access control panel.
 The Remote Access control panel appears.

-- 10 Click the Registered User button. - 11 In the Name text box, type the name your ISP assigned to you. - 12 In the Password text box, type the password your ISP assigned to you. - 13 Select the Save Password checkbox. - 14 In the Number text box, type the phone number of your ISP. - 15 Choose Modem from the Remote Access menu (or the PPP menu if you're using Mac OS 8.1).
+- 10 Click the Registered User button. - 11 In the Name text box, type the name your ISP assigned to you. - 12 In the Password text box, type the password your ISP assigned to you. - 13 Click the Save password checkbox. - 14 In the Number text box, type the phone number of your ISP. - 15 Choose Modem from the Remote Access menu.